bagdeabhishek/bagdeabhishek.github.io/musings/personalized-photo-selection-with-vlms/index.md

 ## Uncertainties and Competing Views
 - Product pages oversell differentiation; some market claims are positioning rather than rigorous comparative evidence.
-- Public datasets such as AVA encode contest-community bias and may over-reward conventional "photography-club" aesthetics.
+- Public datasets such as AVA encode contest-community bias and may over-reward conventional “photography-club” aesthetics.
 - Some users may prefer full manual control and distrust automated picks regardless of model quality.
 - It remains unclear whether deeper finetuning meaningfully outperforms cheap reranking for small personal datasets.
 - The strongest open-source signals are recent and still immature compared with established commercial products.

 ## Practical Takeaways
 - If the goal is a **hobby project**, do it.
-- If the goal is a **generic startup in AI photo culling**, probably don't.
+- If the goal is a **generic startup in AI photo culling**, probably don’t.
 - If the goal is a **personal, local, explainable, taste-aware picker**, the project has a real wedge.
 - Start with **frozen embeddings + personalized reranking**, not LoRA.
 - Build a **local web app** first, not mobile-first and not cloud-first.